Caellwyn/ds_west_082420-python-part-II/README.md

 print('After the kernal has restarted, this will work again')
 ```

+    After the kernal has restarted, this will work again

 If we assign a string to the variable print, we overwrite the print's expected behavior in memory.
 In order to retrieve print's original functionality, we need to restart our kernal.